 The application of artificial intelligence methods plays an important role in certain areas at the ZBW.
-To continuously access and structure information according to certain requirements and analyse information in its context, the ZBW takes up the latest findings, methods, and tools of artificial intelligence, tests their practical viability, and either implements them in own applications or uses them for further development.
+To continuously access and structure information according to certain requirements, to analyse information in its context, and to make it searchable with intelligent tools, the ZBW takes up the latest findings, methods, and tools of artificial intelligence, tests their practical viability, and either implements them in own applications or uses them for further development.

 In particular, the ZBW is engaged in applied research in the field of machine learning and focuses on the following research and development topics: